SWITCH-CLUB/ASCI-2021/Machine Learning/The Innovators.md

 ## About Project

-Project Hello is based upon the creation of making a semi-virtual personal assistant.
-This is based on python  programming language.
-Hello can not only talk with the user but can learn him.
+Wherever we go we need money, right?
+But money does not grow on trees.
+We need to Spend wisely and idealy.
+So that we never run into a cornered situation in future.
+Project Hello is based upon the creation of making a semi-virtual personal assistant which can not only interact with the User but also learns him/her.
+It can perdict the spendings and savings of the User in the future from the current date.
+It can tell if the spent was ideal or not for a time duration.
+Project Hello is based on Python programming language.

 ## Team Members